scummvm/scummvm/doc/docportal/help/faq.rst

 A: First, make sure your game is supported.
 See the `Compatibility page <https://www.scummvm.org/compatibility/>`_ on our website.

 Check that you have all the required datafiles.
-See :doc:`../using_scummvm/adding_games`.
+See :doc:`../using_scummvm/add_play_games`.

 Ask on the forums or on Discord whether your game is supported on the platform you're trying to play it on.
 See :doc:`contact`.

 If you think the game should run, and it doesn't, report it as a bug.
-See :doc:`reporting_bugs`.
+See :doc:`report_bugs`.

 Q: I installed my game but ScummVM can't find it...
 What do I do?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^